The-Marcy-Lab-School-Assignments/8-0-0-assignment-AlexWsBirthday/README.md

 Your grade on this assignment will be determined by the number of tasks you are able to complete.
 Tasks appear as a checkbox, like this:

-- [ ] example of an incomplete task
+- <input type="checkbox"> example of an incomplete task
-- [x] example of an completed task
+- <input type="checkbox" checked > example of an completed task

 Feel free to mark these tasks as complete/incomplete, however your instructor will likely modify your tasks when grading.